Andaman horseshoe bat: Description

-They have long, spatulate lancets.
+They have lancets that are long and spatulate.
 The lateral margins of the lancet are concave.
 The forearm of this species measures 39-39.7 mm.
 Their skulls are 17.2-18.6 mm long.
 They roost in colonies of fewer than 50 individuals.

 Biology

 It is known to form mixed-species colonies.
 Other species that it will roost with include Dobson's horseshoe bat and the Pomona roundleaf bat.
 During January, individuals have been observed in a state of torpor.
 Their average generation time is 7.5 years.

 Range and habitat

 This species is only found on the Andaman Islands.
 It is not found on the nearby Nicobar Islands.
 Its upper elevation limit is 600 m.
 During the day, it roosts in caves, although tree cavities are also sometimes used.

 Conservation

 During surveys in 2013 and 2014, it was noted that this species was absent from previous known roosts in several caves.
 This could be indicative of a decline in the number of subpopulations, or in the total population.
 Prior to 2008, this species was listed as vulnerable through the International Union for Conservation of Nature.
 In 2008, its status was revised to endangered.
 The species is in danger of becoming extinct due to its restricted range of less than 500 km2, its existence in fewer than five locations, and the continued decline in locations of occurrence.
 While it is not specifically protected by India's Wildlife Protection Act of 1972, most of its habitat is within protected areas or areas with restricted access.
 Possible threats to this species include disturbance related to edible-nest swiftlet nest harvesting.